 Reactive Materials Services.
-Reactive materials technicians utilize specialized equipment and training to stabilize and desensitize highly reactive and potentially explosive chemicals.
+Reactive materials technicians utilize specialized equipment and training to stabilize and desensitize highly reactive and potentially explosive chemicals, and compressed gases.

 CustomPack® Services.
 We provide training, technical support, and disposal services for customers with the resources and experience to package their own waste chemicals.